First Time Renting a Car in Dubai, Complete Guide (2026)

 All EU countries

-International Driving Permit (IDP) — get it in your home country before traveling
+International Driving Permit (IDP) — get it in your home country before you travel

 Passport